rembo10/headphones/README.md

 If you run into any more issues, visit http://github.com/rembo10/headphones and report an issue.

 This is free software so feel free to use it/modify it as you wish.
-The code is messy, but it works :-)

 If you have any ideas for the next release, also make sure to post that here!